LouisNockJr/activedirectory-accountmanagement/README.md

 ## Configure the Account Lockout Policy

-- Edit the Properties of the following three settings:
+- Edit the Properties of the three following settings:

   - **Account Lockout Duration**
     - Set to: `30 minutes`

-  - Confirm **Account Lockout Threshold** is set to `5 invalid logon attempts`
+  - **Account Lockout Threshold**
+    - Set to `5 invalid logon attempts`

   - **Reset Account Lockout Counter After**
     - Set to: `15 minutes`